stefanoverna/graphql8/guides/type_definitions/lists.md

 argument :categories, [Types::PostCategory], required: false
 ```

-For input, GraphQL lists are converted to Ruby arrays.
+For input, GraphQL8 lists are converted to Ruby arrays.

 For fields that return list types, any object responding to `#each` may be returned.
-It will be enumerated as a GraphQL list.
+It will be enumerated as a GraphQL8 list.

 To define lists where `nil` may be a member of the list, use `null: true` in the definition array, for example: